 For this reason, smart charging stations are necessary now, more than ever.

 The Role of Smart Charging Station in Electrification of Transport

-Given that the electrification of the way we commute can bring tremendous benefits to society, it is imperative to invest in all the factors that play a role in its success.
+Given that the electrification of the way we commute can bring tremendous benefits to society, it is imperative to invest in all the factors that play a role in its success considering the future of mobility.
 For a full-fledged smart transportation system to go underway, one should have a comprehensive electricity system prepared.